quirino-cargill/assessments-template/API.md

 # API Info

-The API for fetching the list of commodities is available at the following URL:
+The API for fetching the list of commodities is available performing a GET request to the following endpoint:

 ```
 https://financialmodelingprep.com/api/v3/symbol/available-commodities